 I run a series of popular Cross Channel Groundschool Courses which thoroughly cover all aspects for a private pilot flying cross channel to France and beyond.
 These are held online and also at different locations around the UK.
 If you would like to express interest and be notified of future dates/topics, please sign up for our mailing list below.

-I moved the course online during lockdown, split across two morning sessions and delivered via Zoom.
+I moved the course online during lockdown, split across two morning sessions delivered via Zoom and found this worked well.
+You can quickly buy tickets using the form below, or alternatively click through to the Eventbrite website here.

 1. VFR CROSS CHANNEL GROUNDSCHOOL